sachinym/dp-203-azure-data-engineer/Instructions/Labs/3-Delta-lake-in-Azure-Databricks.md

 1. Connect the notebook to your cluster, and follow the instructions it contains; running the cells it contains to explore delta lake functionality.

-## Validation

 <validation step="0dca010a-adbc-4610-a1dc-52baca77d863" />

-  **Congratulations** on completing the lab!
+>**Congratulations** on completing the lab!
 Now, it's time to validate it.
 Here are the steps:

   > - Navigate to the Lab Validation tab, from the upper right corner in the lab guide section.
   > - Hit the Validate button for the corresponding task.
 If you receive a success message, you have successfully validated the lab.
   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.

-## Review
+## Summary

-In this lab, you have accomplished the following:
- - Provision an Azure Databricks workspace.
- - Create a cluster.
- - Explore data using a notebook.
+In this lab, you have performed essential tasks with Azure Databricks.
+You provisioned an Azure Databricks workspace, created a cluster, and explored data using a notebook to gain valuable insights.

 ## You have successfully completed the lab.